mattdesl/ghrepo/README.md

-  --message, -m       the commit message (default "first commit") --bare, -b          do not run any git commands after creating the repo --no-open           do not open the GitHub repo in the browser after creation
+  --message, -m       the commit message (default "first commit") --bare, -b          do not run any git commands after creating the repo --no-open           do not open the GitHub repo in the browser after creation --org, -o           the organization to create the repo in (optional)
 ```

 The `--name`, `--description`, and `--homepage` will default to `package.json`.
 If no `package.json` is found, `--name` defaults to the current folder's name.